-- An introduction to marketing in the non-profit sector – developments and challenges
+- Introduction to marketing in the non-profit sector – developments and challenges

 - Strategic marketing planning for non-profits: value proposition, branding, segmentation, targeting, positioning, competitive advantage, volunteering, business collaborations, and fundraising

-- Developing resources, managing costs and budgets, and adapting to changes in the regulatory environment
+- Resource development, management of costs and budgets, and adapting to changes in the regulatory environment

 - Evaluation, monitoring, and control for marketing initiatives